ssigwart/process-pool/README.md

 | - | - | - |
 | `$process` | `ProcessPoolRequest` | Process to release. |

+#### `shutDown`
+This sends "exit" requests to all processes and closes them.
+This should only be called after handling all open processes and the pool should not be used after this.
+Often, you don't need to call this function as the pool registers a shutdown function.

 ### `ProcessPoolRequest`
 Represents a pool request that can process a single request.